 TIP: There are three email address fields for sales, accounts and support.
 All three fields must have a value, but you can use the same address in all three if you wish.

-This is the logo that will be displayed on the Client Login screen, the client dashboard and on quotes / contracts / invoices.
+The logo will be displayed on the Client Login screen, the client dashboard and on quotes / contracts / invoices.

 Financial Details & Tax Settings

-These settings allow you to configure how your currency, financial details and taxes appear in the plugin and which format they appear in.
+The settings allows you to configure how your currency, financial details and taxes appear in the plugin and their specific format.

 If you charge sales taxes then you should add the details in the first Sales Tax section.
-There is an option to add a second Sales Tax should it be required in your country.
+There is an option to add a second Sales Tax that is required in your country.

 The first step is to choose which days you are open and at what times you open and close.